-I am satisfied that the O7.00 ex Pearse Station train ran away to Gormanston because Drive ailed to secure it properly before leaving the control cab after the train had been halted by a brake application after departing from Connolly Station and because Guard who was aboard this train when it restarted failed to apply his brake as the train approached its scheduled stopping place, Howth Junction, at high speed.
+I am satisfied that the O7.00 ex Pearse Station train ran away to Gormanston because Driver Rogers failed to secure it properly before leaving the control cab after the train had been halted by a brake application after departing from Connolly Station and because Guard Salmon, who was aboard this train when it restarted, failed to apply his brake as the train approached its scheduled stopping place, Howth Junction, at high speed.

-- 52. Despite the failures of both Driver and Guard the train would not have run away to Gormanston if the safety control equipment isolating handle in the control cab had been properly sealed, or if unsealed had been in the "run" position. - and the complings on the righ vacuum hose between the locomotive and the connecting coach of the O7.00 hours ex Pearse Station train came apart after the train had departed from Connolly Station, and was crossing over on to the Northern line.
+- 52. Despite the failures of both Driver Rogers and Guard Salmon the train would not have run away to Gormanston if the safety control equipment isolating handle in the control cab had been properly sealed, or if unsealed had been in the "run" position. - and the connecting coach of the O7.00 hours ex Pearse Station train came apart after the train had departed from Connolly Station, and was crossing over on to the Northern line.
 This caused an automatic application of the brakes.
 The couplings could have come apart due to excessive speed when traversing the crossover, incorrect joining of the couplings at Pearse Station,